Human Behavior in the Social Environment Sequence

 Fulfills: HBSE Sequence Elective

-Using multiple theoretical frameworks, this course will focus on the assessment and treatment of people diagnosed with substance use disorders and mental illness.
-Students will learn how to complete thorough biopsychosocial assessments, with special attention given to the co-occurrence of addiction and mood disorders, psychological trauma, psychotic disorders, and ADD/ADHD.
-A range of therapeutic interventions will be introduced and applied through case analysis, these include: psychopharmacology, psychodynamic approaches, motivational enhancement treatment and the stages of change, individual, group, and family therapy modalities, relapse prevention, and the use of mutual support programs.
-Discourse will include choosing priorities in treatment, the challenges of providing integrated treatment, and systemic pitfalls faced by those working in the field and those trying to access services.
-Understanding that those who are dually diagnosed experience greater risk factors for being part of oppressed and vulnerable populations will be incorporated within the ongoing class discussions.
-Classroom methods will include lecture, small group interaction, videotapes and case presentations.
+Through discussion and collaboration-based learning, we will use multiple theoretical frameworks to focus on the assessment and treatment of people with substance use and co-occurring experiences. .
+Using the pantheoretical stages of change model as a framework, students will learn how to complete biopsychosocial trauma-informed, spiritual assessments, with special attention given to the impact of anti-oppression lens.
+A range of theoretical models and therapeutic interventions will be introduced and applied through case analysis; these include:, neurobiology, psychodynamic approaches, motivational interviewing, harm reduction and medication assisted treatment, and others.
+Students will also learn to identify stage-matched interprofessional interventions across different modes of treatment.
+Particular consideration will be given to integrated models in a holistic context.
+Exploration in this course will include how we choose priorities in treatment, the challenges of providing integrated treatment, and systemic pitfalls that may be faced by those working in the field and those trying to access services.
+Emphasizing the role of privilege, power, and oppression within the social environment as a precursor to substance use, and that those using substances experience greater risk factors for being part of oppressed and vulnerable populations will be woven throughout class discussions.

 Summer 1 - SSW, Summer 2 - SSW, Variable